Krystian19/cactus-app/README.md

 And voilà, the web client should be running @ http://localhost:5000/

 ## Todos
++ - [ ] Setup multi-language support for the client
+  + - [ ] Setup language based anime filtering
++ - [ ] Setup views tracking of the anime video view
++ - [ ] Setup the django admin to leverage massive anime content amounts
++ - [ ] Setup a way in the anime info view to connect with the next season
++ - [ ] Setup db support for movies and ovas
 + - [x] Implement HLS streaming for the video player view
   + - [x] Study how to implement HLS properly
   + - [x] Implment a proper HLS Video player